 Calculations in a kite (deltoid).
 A kite is a tetragon with two neighboring pairs of sides with equal length, respectively a tetragon whose one diagonal is also a symmetry axis.
 Enter the lengths of both diagonals and the distance of the points A and E. Choose the number of decimal places and click Calculate.
-Angles are calculated in degrees, here you can convert angle units.
+Angles are calculated and displayed in degrees, here you can convert angle units.

 a = √ (f/2)² + c²